tomlqc/about-quantum/source/intro/computing/algo.rst

 Quantum Supremacy
 -----------------

-- Google's *Quantum Supremacy* claim with 53 qubits :cite:`Arute_2019`

-- Estimate of the number of qubits to achieve *Quantum Supremacy* :cite:`Dalzell_2020`

-    An IQP circuit with 208 qubits, a QAOA circuit with 420 qubits, and a boson sampling circuit with 98 photons each would require at least one century to be simulated using a classical simulation algorithm
+:draft:`Draft`

+- Quantum Supremacy (Google) vs. Quantum Advantage (IBM)`.

+- For what problems:

   - *todo:* A list of problems solved more efficiently on quantum computers.
   - *todo:* Where can we expect an exponential speedup?

+- For estimations about the required hardware, see :ref:`intro/computing/state:State of the Art`.

 .. ---------------------------------------------------------------------------